 School Improvement Strategies: Outstanding

-Challenge Partners (2014) recognised the following areas of excellent practice at THS, stating that ‘this is an area of excellent practice that could have national significance’:
+Challenge Partners recognised the following areas of excellent practice at The Harbour School:

-Assessment and measurement of progress for Emotional Literacy.
+Assessment and measurement of progress for Emotional Literacy (2014).

-Identification and teaching of new Emotional Literacy skills.
+Identification and teaching of new Emotional Literacy skills (2014).

 The whole school approach and development plan.